Delegate Spaces Limited to 125 - to comply with venue guidelines

-The formal proceedings will be followed by a Networking Party at the end of the day at the renowned Gemyse, located within the beautiful Tivoli Gardens, kindly sponsored by Inmarsat, to enable further discussion and foster new partnerships between all those attending.
+The formal proceedings will be followed by a Networking Party at the end of the day at the Tivoli Aquarium Foyer, located within the beautiful Tivoli Gardens, kindly sponsored by Inmarsat, to enable further discussion and foster new partnerships between all those attending. retu

 With an expert line up ready to share their knowledge and experience:

 To safeguard the health and safety of all attendees at the Smart Maritime Network Copenhagen Conference the following measures and guidelines are being adopted

 Now that we are all slowly emerging from the restrictions necessitated by the recent COVID-19 crisis, SMN is very pleased to be returning to hosting our series of conferences to facilitate safe and conscientious in-person meetings with our partners and industry peers.
 To safeguard the wellbeing of all of our attendees, we will be strictly following the guidelines of the local health authorities in our host countries, as well as adopting best practices recommended by major business conference and event organiser associations, such as PCMA, UFI and AEO.*